mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 * Role: the Group Company Role
 * Members: adding and/or removing Users from the Group

-Being a Group a type of Identity, existing Company Groups are listed in the Identities table inside the IAM (Identity and Access Management) portal at both Company and Project levels, where roles and permissions can be managed on the various Console resources.
+Existing Groups can also be found within the Identities portal at both Company and Project level, where it is possible to manage Roles assigned to them as well as for Users and Service Account Users.

 <!-- TODO: ![Group table](./img/group-management/group_table.png) -->